BioinfoNet/hack-paper/README.md

 ## Description

 This repository contains the manuscript entitled:
 [**Open Science in Kenya: Where are we?**](https://github.com/bioinfonet/hack-paper/blob/master/document/manuscript.md).
-Our aim is to review the intake of open science practices by Kenya Researcher.
-NB: May expand to Eat Africa if time allows.
+We aim to review the intake of open science practices by Kenya Researcher.
+NB: May expand to East Africa if time allows.

-This is an output of OpenScienceKE hackathon held on 30th and 31st August 2018.
+This paper presents the output of OpenScienceKE hackathon held on 30th and 31st August 2018.

 ## Commenting and contributing